agilecrm/widget-api-html/README.md

 These widgets have access to contact details and/or external resources in order to return some meaningful collection of data.
 These widgets add extra functionality to the AgileCRM contacts page.

 *Custom* tab, located at `https://<your_domain>.agilecrm.com/#add-widget/` provides option to add widget.
 There are two methods to upload a widget.
-You have to select *HTML* from drop down menu to use methods in this doc.
+You have to select `HTML` option from drop down menu to use methods in this doc.

 HTML/JavaScript segment are simply embedded in the contact page html.
 It is executed at the AgileCRM server whenever a contact page loads.
 It can access external resource in the form of jsonp object.
 ***Access:*** Global widget property, widget property wrt to contact and contact details.